mikejoh/capi-capo-devstack/README.md

 openstack keypair create --type ssh k8s-devstack01
 ```

-Note the private SSH key and store it somewhere.
+Take a note of that the private SSH key and store it somewhere safe.

 10. Install needed CAPO prerequisites and generate cluster manifests: